CONCUSSION BRAIN INJURY AFTER ACCIDENT – MN LAWYER

 ACCIDENT BRAIN INJURY CAN BE HARD TO DIAGNOSE

-Many times, our lawyers see clients where there is just a temporary concussion, possibly with no loss of consciousness, and no evidence of brain bleeding on a CAT scan or MRI.
+Many times, our injury attorneys see clients where there is just a temporary concussion, possibly with no loss of consciousness, and no evidence of brain bleeding on a CAT scan or MRI.
 Doctors sometimes will say this type of injury is not serious.
 A recent medical journal, however, concluded that just one concussion can lead to a decrease in brain volume.
 The article, in the journal Radiology, points out that people who had suffered a mild traumatic brain injury and experienced symptoms of the injury a year later also experienced brain atrophy (brain shrinkage).
 According to the article, after mild traumatic brain injury, “there is true structural injury to the brain, even though we don’t see much on routine clinical imaging.
 This means that patients who are symptomatic in the long-term after a concussion may have a biologic underpinning of their symptoms.”

 The study involved 28 people who had experienced a mild traumatic brain injury and experienced post-traumatic symptoms and 22 controls, all of whom underwent MRI brain imaging to determine their white matter and gray matter volume.
 Researchers specifically found that those who had sustained a mild-traumatic brain injury had less brain volume in regions linked with anxiety, memory and attention problems.
 Researchers cautioned that the findings are still early, and it’s important not to assume that every single person with a concussion is experiencing this brain atrophy.
 However, the study does show that effects can last long after a concussion occurs.
 We also recently came across an article linking concussion injury to future Multiple Sclerosis in teenagers.